Web-Dev-Uni-Tutorials/basic-js-application-architectures/README.md

   * Passing data using web storage
   * A simple Single Page App (SPA)

-Run the different examples and explore the code to see how they are working.
+Run the different examples (remember they need to be on a web server) and explore the code to see how they are working.
 Then try the following to test your understanding:

 * Can you make changes to the JSON file(s)
   * Add another property e.g. *continent* for each country.